Title IX and Other Civil Rights Violations

-Lewis-Clark State College routinely provides educational and awareness programs to students in order to generate awareness of discrimination and sexual harassment.
+- Lewis-Clark State College routinely provides educational and awareness programs to students in order to generate awareness of discrimination and sexual harassment.
 These programs inform our campus community on how to report incidents of discrimination and sexual harassment, as well as how to implement safe and positive interventions on behalf of students.

-Students are thereby advised that acts of discrimination, sexual harassment, and retaliation are prohibited and may represent violations of the college’s Student Code of Conduct.
-In some instances, off campus conduct may also constitute a violation of the Student Code of Conduct if the effects of off-campus conduct effectively deprives an individual of access to Lewis-Clark State College educational programs and activities.
+- Students are thereby advised that acts of discrimination, sexual harassment, and retaliation are prohibited and may represent violations of the college’s Student Code of Conduct.
+In some instances, off campus conduct may also constitute a violation of the Student Code of Conduct if the effects of off-campus conduct effectively deprive an individual of access to Lewis-Clark State College educational programs and activities.
 Jurisdiction may also extend to off-campus/online conduct when the Title IX Coordinator determines that the conduct affects a substantial institutional interest.

-Students who believe they are victims of discrimination or sexual harassment are encouraged to report same immediately to any campus official All college staff and faculty are designated as a Mandated Reporter, which means they are obligated by policy to share knowledge, notice, and/or reports of harassment, discrimination, and/or retaliation with the Title IX Coordinator and/or their supervisor.
+- Students who believe they are victims of discrimination or sexual harassment are encouraged to report same immediately to any campus official.
+All college staff and faculty are designated as a Mandated Reporter, which means they are obligated by policy to share knowledge, notice, and/or reports of harassment, discrimination, and/or retaliation with the Title IX Coordinator and/or their supervisor.
 Similarly, students who believe they have witnessed or otherwise know of a case of discrimination or sexual harassment should report it to a campus official.

-Reports may be filed confidentially.
+- Reports may be filed confidentially.
 Students filing complaints requesting anonymity will be apprised of the potential limitations of the investigative and student judicial process when such requests are granted, and the granting of those requests may not be guaranteed if the safety of the campus community is deemed at risk.